Important Upcoming Employment Law Discrimination & Whistleblower Cases

 These cases are extremely significant.
 It isn’t right for anyone to be fired simply because of who they are.
 These courts will now determine whether courts interpret civil rights law narrowly and whether individuals’ rights are protected as a result.

-If you feel that your civil rights have been violated or you’ve been retaliated against due to whistleblowing, contact Florida whistleblower employment attorney Robert Norell today for a free consultation regarding your rights.
+If you feel that your civil rights have been violated or you’ve been retaliated against due to whistleblowing, contact Florida whistleblower employment attorney Robert Norell today for a free case evaluation regarding your rights.